deadmanoz/warnet/docs/snapshots.md

 ## End-to-End Example

 Here's a step-by-step guide on how to create a snapshot, upload it, and configure Warnet to use this snapshot when deploying.
-This particular example is for creating a premined signet chain:
+This particular example is for creating a pre-mined signet chain:

 1. Create a snapshot of the mining node:
    ```bash